 Note: In Chapter 9 / Managing Your Finances, the authors recommend investing only in long-term U.S. treasury bonds.
 I don’t think this is sound advice, instead check out this post on building a retirement portfolio.

 ONE UP ON WALL STREET

 How To Use What You Already Know To Make Money In The Market

 One Up On Wall Street is the one investing book that you should read, even if you decide to invest in index funds and forego stocks.

 Peter Lynch, a former Fidelity fund manager, does an excellent job describing how to use the power of what you already know in order to invest.
 You might think that the individual investor is at a disadvantage to institutional investors, but Lynch explains that you don’t need to be a Wall Street analyst to find good opportunities.

-Note: If you are interested in stock investing, I recommend the community at Motley Fool Stock Advisor.
+Note: If you are interested in stock investing, I recommend Motley Fool Stock Advisor.

 This book is not about cutting out Starbucks and paying off your credit cards (see Dave Ramsey or Suze Orman for that).
 It’s about creating a framework of systems, models, and principles to attain self sufficiency and early retirement.

-While the author covers the financial impacts and choices of everyday things like housing, transportation, and eating, what you’ll learn is a philosophy for sustaining your life while completely detaching from the economy.
+While Jacob Lund Fisker covers the financial impacts and choices of everyday things like housing, transportation, and eating, what you’ll learn is a philosophy for sustaining your life while completely detaching from the economy.
 While dense, it serves well as the capstone of these five books.